ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 {: #devsecops-schematics-workspace}
 {: step}

 1. Click one of the following options for the cluster deployment target.
-This action takes you to the "Deploy to {{site.data.keyword.cloud_notm}}" page where you create a {{site.data.keyword.bpshort}} workspace.
+This action takes you to the Deploy to {{site.data.keyword.cloud_notm}} page where you create a {{site.data.keyword.bpshort}} workspace.
 Complete the required fields on that page, and then click **Next**.

    [![Deploy to Kubernetes on {{site.data.keyword.cloud_notm}}](../images/Deploy_to_kube_Secured.svg  "Deploy to Kubernetes on {{site.data.keyword.cloud_notm}}")](https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/shift-left-compliance-module/tree/master/terraform/secure-kube)